pydykit/pydykit/docs/getting_started.md

 The `time_stepper` defines the discrete temporal grid, where approximative solutions are computed.
-Currently, `pydykit` supports one-step methods only, i.e. for a known solution at one time-instance it computes the solution at the next time instance on the specified grid.
+Currently, `pydykit` supports one-step methods only, i.e. for a known solution at one time-instance `pydykit` computes the solution at the next time instance on the specified grid.

 [source_pydykit_examples]: https://github.com/pydykit/pydykit/blob/main/pydykit/example_files